Anthrocon/www/content/1998-charity-followup/index.md

 Signed copy of Shandaverse Encyclopedia 4th Ed.
 (Mike Curtis) - $50<br>
 27" Sharp TV (Roger Wilbur) - $280

-For the above sale, nearly all the members of the audience contributed $5 to buy the tv for the convention.&nbsp;This is the kind of magical thing I see now and then that makes me proud to be a member of this community.
+For the above sale, nearly all the members of the audience contributed $5 to buy the tv for the convention.
+This is the kind of magical thing I see now and then that makes me proud to be a member of this community.

 Feivel doll (Snuggems &amp; Wolfcub) - $30<br>
 Worlds of Wonder Teddy Ruxpin/Grubby combo (Snuggems &amp; Wolfcub) - $50

-During the sale of the above item, Jim Groat arrived and announced that he would annihilate the pair for the highest bid in his favor.&nbsp;Unfortunately or fortunately Jim lost out to a pair of collectors who had the most horrified expressions on their faces when Jim Groat made his announcement and fought valiantly to save poor TR's life.
+During the sale of the above item, Jim Groat arrived and announced that he would annihilate the pair for the highest bid in his favor.
+Unfortunately or fortunately Jim lost out to a pair of collectors who had the most horrified expressions on their faces when Jim Groat made his announcement and fought valiantly to save poor TR's life.

 "Pride of Place" artwork (Mary Hanson-Roberts) - $35<br>
 Two boxes of assorted plush (Snuggems &amp; Wolfcub) - $50<br>